 There are very few countries in the world which offers diverse travel option and India is among’st those countries.
 From cliff jumping to hot air ballooning, from UNESCO heritage sites to world famous monuments & from unconventional festivals to exotic destination India has it all.
-It is the beauty of India that it has everything for all kinds of travelers.
-Its still not too for you to prepare your own India’s travel calendar for the year 2017.
+It is the beauty of India that it has everything for all kinds of travellers.
+It’s still not too for you to prepare your own India’s travel calendar for the year 2017.

-Amritsar, a divine destination is a home to Sikhism’s sacred shrine, the picturesque Golden Temple (also know as Harmandir Sahib).
-It is also place where Luv-Kush spent their most cherished time in the ashram of Rishi Valmiki.
+Amritsar, a divine destination is a home to Sikhism’s sacred shrine, the picturesque Golden Temple (also known as Harmandir Sahib).
+It is also the place where Luv-Kush spent their most cherished time in the ashram of Rishi Valmiki.
 Amritsar is a city which has a rich history of India’s independence movement.
 This city has also witnessed painful events like the Jallianwala Bagh massacre, Partition of 1947, Operation Blue Star and more.
 Wagha border, one of the most intense and buzzing border which connects India and Pakistan, it hosts breath-taking beating the retreat ceremony every evening.
 It is a famous hot-spot for ‘fun, food and faith’ for all the travel enthusiastic.

 Rann Of Kutch.

 There is no reason as to why India’s travel calendar for the year 2017 could miss this destination.
 A temporary city, also known as “the tent city”. is a home to one of the most talked unconventional white desert festival – Rann Utsav.
 This three-month festival provides a platform and encourages all the artisans and other skilled people to showcase their creativity.
 Few days of stay I the middle of desert and comfortable tent stay will make you feeling like a gulf country.
 From finger licking food to amazing cultural activities there is everything for all kind of traveler.
 Kite festival during Rann Utsav is something you shouldn’t miss out.